 A mutual commitment

 Playing O2 requires a mutual commitment between the participants.
-Everyone involved must abide by the rules outlined in the Game Book, regardless of roles and positions.
+Everyone involved must abide by the rules outlined in the Meta-Agreements, regardless of roles and positions.
 This commitment includes the suspension of any prior authority systems or status differences.
 This means that in O2 the only sources of expectations, restrictions, and accountabilities are those defined by the group in circle meetings.
 We’ll cover this in more detail also in the next post.